If I got a penny for every time someone told me that eating vegan on a budget is impossible, I'd be crazy rich.

 1. If you can't afford the extra cost of organic food, buy non-organic instead.

-Oftentimes people are hesitant to buy fruits and veggies because they think it's either buy organic or don't.
-This is a bad mindset to have because eating some kind of fruits and veggies is better than eating none.
+Often people are hesitant to buy fruits and veggies because they think it's either buy organic or don't.
+This is a poor mindset to have because eating some fruits and vegetables is better than eating none.

 If you do opt to buy organic, I recommend shopping at stores like Walmart because their organic produce is usually the cheapest.